Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "It *is* two genomes, darling.
 They are an engineered species.
 So far as we can determine, they were designed specifically to combat stagnation among us lowly ‘substrate’ species."

 The Cultural director, Mavin, tilted his head subtly.
-"That...would go far to explain their social structure."
+"That... would go far to explain their social structure."

 "Yes, and the presence of ‘throwback’ Clans like Highmountain and Stoneback, especially rare individuals within those Clans.
 Frankly, I’m impressed you found anything that could be safely used at all."
 A small compliment, to lubricate the gears.
 "So overall, I would say you have made optimal use of that resource.
 I am a *bit* more concerned with just how much Ten’Gewek and Human genomics I see in these New Corti.
 Both are naturally-evolved high-order Deathworlder species, and there are *immense* epigenetic phenomena at play."